Introduction

 • Medication: There are no specific medications for frontotemporal dementia, but some drugs may help with some symptoms, such as mood, behavior, or cognition.
 These drugs may include antidepressants, antipsychotics, mood stabilizers, or stimulants.
 However, these drugs may have side effects or interactions with other drugs, and they may not work for everyone.
 Some drugs, especially antipsychotics, may worsen the symptoms or cause serious complications, such as tardive dyskinesia, which is a condition that causes involuntary movements of the face, tongue, or limbs.

 • Behavioral interventions: Behavioral interventions can help with the emotional, social, and practical needs of the person and their caregivers.
-These interventions may include education, counseling, support groups, , home care, or assisted living.
+These interventions may include education, counseling, support groups, respite care, home care, or assisted living.
 They can help provide information, guidance, comfort, relief, or assistance to the person and their caregivers.
 They can also help modify the environment, routines, or expectations to reduce stress, frustration, or conflict.

 • Speech therapy: Speech therapy services can help with the language and communication skills of the person and their caregivers.
 These services may include assessment, , treatment, or training.
 They can help the person improve their speech, comprehension, or expression.
 They can also help the person use alternative or augmentative communication devices like pictures, symbols, or gestures.
 They can also help the caregivers communicate more effectively and empathetically with the person.